Shuruni/YggFinance/release/README.md

 ## Deploying the Project

 - INSTALL [docker](https://docs.docker.com/engine/install/) & [docker-compose](https://docs.docker.com/compose/install/)
-- RUN `docker-compose up` in this directory.
+- RUN `docker-compose up -d` in this directory.

 ## Accessing the Web App

 - Open a web browser on any device and go to <https://yggfinance.loca.lt>

+## Monitoring the Running Project

+- RUN `docker-compose logs -f` in this directory.
+- You can stop monitoring by using Ctrl+C or closing the console window

+## Safely Stopping the Running Project

+- RUN `docker-compose down` in this directory.